IoTone/Lamb-D/README.md

 # Overview

-An AWS Lambda Runtime for Dlang
+An AWS Lambda Runtime for Dlang, written from scratch in D.

 ## Building